 The innovation of social media again disrupts the news cycle.
 Stories can gain more exposure through the power of people’s interest.
 However, silos of information also develop as the platforms encourage users to self-select only the points of view that they favor.
 Sensitivity to media bias reaches an all-time high.

 Conspiracies spread quickly within friendly audience bubbles.
 Journalists struggle to separate themselves from opinion writers – and even content creators generating fake information.
 Trust in information continues to decline and Americans begin to question even the most established media sources.

-2011: Johan Hair, journalist, receives criticism for attributing other interview quotes as his own work.
+2011: Johan Hair, the journalist, receives criticism for attributing other interview quotes as his own work.
 The story gains widespread attention as he wrote for several prominent news outlets.
 He is forced to return his Orwell Prize.

-2011: The meaning of the word “troll” shifts in definition.
+2011: The meaning of the word “troll” shifts in the definition.
 Originally, it described people who would go on the internet to pick fights (sometimes even about deeply trivial topics).
 Now, it is linked to fake news as internet trolls often pass along false information that can gain traction over time.

 2012: Mike Daisey’s story about working at Apple is aired as part of an episode of This American Life.
 Several factual errors and exaggerations have been criticized as untruthful portions of his monologue and his book.